line/armeria/site/src/sphinx/advanced-structured-logging.rst

         }
     }, RequestLogAvailability.COMPLETE);

-`RetryingClient`_ is a good example that leverages this feature.
+:api:`RetryingClient` is a good example that leverages this feature.
 See :ref:`retry-with-logging` for more information.